sindresorhus/open/readme.md

 Specify the app to open the `target` with, or an array with the app and app arguments.

 The app name is platform dependent.
 Don't hard code it in reusable modules.
 For example, Chrome is `google chrome` on macOS, `google-chrome` on Linux and `chrome` on Windows.

+You may also pass in the app's full path.
+For example on WSL, this can be `/mnt/c/Program Files (x86)/Google/Chrome/Application/chrome.exe` for the Windows installation of Chrome.

 ## Related